mc-bench/simple-minecraft-server-builder/README.md

 > read escape sequence
 ```

+**Note:** If you're using VSCode or another IDE, the ctrl+p+q keybinding might conflict with editor shortcuts.
+You may need to temporarily disable or rebind conflicting keyboard shortcuts in your editor / docker settings.

 6. Using the prompt template and your favorite LLM chatbot, prompt for a creation

 7. Copy the `builds/template.js` to something like `builds/house.js` and overwrite the function `buildCreation` with the generated code